 It won’t be easy, but learning French in six months is possible if you’re motivated, diligent and realistic about your goals.
-In this post, we’ll show you how to get in the right mindset for quick success with French learning, plus six tips for a strategic, efficient study plan you can use in just half a year.

 Walk with me and no matter where you are in six months, you’ll be there with some amazing French skills.

 1. Learn the Most Common French Vocabulary and Phrases

 Chances are, if you open a dictionary in your native language to a random page, you’ll come across words you don’t know or ever use.
 Even native speakers don’t know every word in their language!
 Why, then, would you waste time learning obscure or unnecessary words in French?

 Instead of learning as many words as possible, focus on learning a smaller number of very common, very useful words.